Artist Statement and Bio

 Her work has juried into several regional and national shows since she started competing in 2021, and her 10" x 10" oil painting, "Dogwood Reverie" not only won Best Beginner in the Plein Air Salon competition in 2022, but also juried into the highly competitive (4% acceptance rate) Art of the State at the State Museum of Pennsylvania (September 2023 - January 2024).

 Her previous experience with landscape photography for two decades informs her understanding of composition and design, and she loves the freedom in painting that allows her to choose which elements to include and which to leave out in order to simplify a scene.
-Her expressive paintings are representational and slightly impressionistic.
+Her expressive and colorful paintings are representational and slightly impressionistic.

 From Amanda: "My artwork pulls out beauty from the mundane, elevating common scenes to imaginative and beautiful reveries.
 Always representational and expressive with hints of impressionism, I play with design, composition, and colors in order to capture the feeling I had when viewing any given scene or subject."